-Ambient CO Monitoring during Building Assessments/Inspections
+Ambient CO Monitoring during Building Assessments/Inspections building and call emergency services from outside.

 At all times while assessing the building, auditors and inspectors shall operate a designated ambient CO monitor.
 CO measurements shall be conducted in all occupied spaces within the building.